Streetscape Steering Committee

 Agenda Item #1: Call to Order

-Streetscape Steering Committee Chairperson Elizabeth Harris called the meeting to order at 6:37 pm.
+Streetscape Steering Committee Chairperson Elizabeth Harris called the meeting to order at 6:34 pm.
 Other committee members present were Kevin Burnham, Ralph Stoeckle, and Sue Weintraub.
+Others present: Town Manager Jeff O’Keefe.

-Motion to accept the minutes from the March 19, 2008 Regular Meeting was made by Kevin Burnham and seconded by Ralph Stoeckle; the minutes were approved by unanimous vote.
+Motion to approve the minutes of the September 24, 2008 Regular Meeting was made by Ralph Stoeckle and seconded by Sue Weintraub.
+Motion was approved unanimously.

-A motion to adjourn was made by Ralph Stoeckle and seconded by Kevin Burnham; the meeting was adjourned at 7:45pm.
-The next SSC meeting is scheduled for May 21, 2008, 6:30pm, in the Town Hall Meeting Room..
+The meeting was adjourned at 7:22 pm.
+The next SSC meeting is anticipated for November 19, 2008, 6:30 pm in the Town Hall Meeting Room.

 Respectfully submitted by Elizabeth Harris.